d1joseph/palaestra/README.md

 # Update a user (replace USER_ID with actual ID)
 Invoke-RestMethod -Method PUT -Uri "http://localhost:8080/users/USER_ID" -ContentType "application/json" -Body '{"email":"updated@example.com","username":"updateduser","firstName":"Updated","lastName":"User"}'
 ```

+**Testing workflow:**
+1. Start the API with `make run`
+2. Use the "Create a user" command to add a user
+3. Copy the user ID from the response
+4. Use the "Get a specific user" command with that ID
+5. Test other endpoints as needed

 ## Future Enchancements (TODO)